 Interest accrued on outstanding debt under the Deerfield Facility Agreement is due quarterly in arrears.
-Upon notice to Deerfield, the Company may choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield Facility Agreement, provided that all such interest was due on July 1, 2016.
+Upon notice to Deerfield, the Company had the option to choose to have one or more of the first eight of such scheduled interest payments added to the outstanding principal amount of the debt issued under the Deerfield Facility Agreement, provided that all such interest was due on July 1, 2016.
 The Company elected this option on all eight of the scheduled interest payments through June 30, 2016.
-The accrued interest added to outstanding principal, which was previously reflected in the condensed balance sheets as current portion of convertible notes, was paid to Deerfield on July 1, 2016.
-This accrued interest added to outstanding principal, as well as the accrued but unpaid interest related to the second quarter of 2016, which was recorded within accounts payable and accrued expenses as of June 30, 2016, is reflected as a cash outflow from financing activity in the statement of cash flows.
+The accrued interest added to outstanding principal was paid to Deerfield on July 1, 2016.